The URL Structure For An Amazon Product Listing: Where’s The ASIN?

 Do You Need To Create A New ASIN For A Product That Already Exists On Amazon?

 Moreover, it is prohibited to create new ASINs for existing products.
 Creating a new ASIN for existing products doesn’t benefit you as a seller in any way.
-On the contrary, matching it with an existing product allows you to take advantage of that product traffic on a market.
+On the contrary, matching it with an existing product allows you to take advantage of that product traffic on the market.

 For all other cases, follow the steps outlined above.